IvanButBetter/MazeRunner/README.md

 <b>• Fix moving the character <br>
 <b>• Add a cutscene after beating the 5 levels <br>
 <b>• Add a timer to kill the player if they are too slow <br>
-<b>• Either implement or delete the developer gui because it is currently NYI (Not Yet Implemented)<br>
 <b>• Store images on web so that the user can run the file with just the html file and no other files <br>